 Lastly, there is the psychological effect.
 An investor would have to be mentally prepared market timing for extended periods of time, only to discover that the entry and exit signals were false alarms, derailing performance.
 Think of yourself going through a 10-15 years period of executing false signals resulting in transaction costs, taxes, and (sometimes) lower returns than buy-and-hold.

 Yet the gains could be substantial if eventually, a recession occurs, and market timing keeps an investor from seeing his or her capital lose half or more than its worth during a major recession.

-If you seek to minimize the time you spend on managing your investments, assuming you have long investing time horizon – feel comfortable to avoid market timing altogether.
-Especially if you are the type of investor that do not check stock prices hourly, or daily.
+If you seek to minimize the time you spend on managing your investments, assuming you have a long investing time horizon – feel comfortable to avoid market timing altogether.
+Especially if you are the type of investor that does not check stock prices hourly, or daily.

 Alternatively, if market pullbacks scare you, making you unsure that you can wether seeing your capital go down abruptly (even if only temporarily), consider market timing.
 Better use market timing intelligently using mechanical signals than timing the market by being triggered by fear and grid – bailing out after major declines, and re-entering after major rebounds.